Homewood

 Drawbacks

-The city exhibits high car dependency, with most residents driving alone to work, and limited public transit options.
+Madison exhibits high car dependency with a low walkability score of 17 and very limited public transit options.

 Dive Deeper